RogerEngineer99/RogerEngineer99/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/roger-bonilla-sdlc-75919b125/)

-👩‍💻 I'm currently apply for engineering internships or opportunities in IT or Software or Embedded Systems
+👩‍💻 I'm currently applying for engineering internships or opportunities in IT or Software or Embedded Systems

 🧠 Undergraduate B.Sc.Computer Science